In this Azure article, we will discuss a step-by-step tutorial to send and read messages using Azure Functions from Service Bus Queues.

 Table of Contents

-How To use Azure Functions to Send And Read Messages From Azure Service Bus Queues
+How to Use Azure Functions to Send And Read Messages From Azure Service Bus Queues

 Below is the functionality we are doing one by one